martinmicunda/mm-mongoose-connection/README.md

 ======================
 The `mm-mongoose-connection` module follow best practice for creating, maintaining and using a mongoose connection like:
  * open the connection when the app process start
- * start the app server after the database connection was open (optional)
+ * start the app server after the database connection is open (optional)
  * monitor the connection events (`connected`, `open`, `error` and `disconnected`)
  * close the connection when the app process terminates